Filipe-Gonca/Filipe-Gonca/README.md

 - 👋 Hi, I’m Filipe Gonçalves
 - 👀 I’m interested in tech in general, especially in computers...let's say i'm kinda of a computer geek.
 - 🌱 I’m currently learning the full-stack web developer in The Odin Project.
-- 💞️ I’m looking to collaborate with people that know more than me and to expand my programing knowdledge.
+- 💞️ I’m looking to collaborate with people that know more than me and to expand my programing knowledge.
 - I'm currently working as a cook but my real passion is the tech industry and being around smart people and around computers.
 I hope that one day I will be doing something cool and be proud of what I've accomplished so far.

 "The mistakes of the past are the knowledge of the future"